torinkwok/Cocoa-Doc-Translation/a3_Document-Based App Programming Guide for Mac.docset/a2_Designing a Document-Based App.md

 The Cocoa document architecture provides a framework for document-based apps to do the following things:

-* **Create new documents**.
-The first time the user chooses to save a new document, it presents a dialog in which the user names and saves the document in a disk file in a user-chosen location.
+* **Create new documents.** The first time the user chooses to save a new document, it presents a dialog in which the user names and saves the document in a disk file in a user-chosen location.

 * **Open existing documents stored in files.** A document-based app specifies the types of document files it can read and write, as well as read-only and write-only types.
 It can represent the data of different document types internally and display the data appropriately.